mayank3135432/diet_manager-cli/docs/Design_Document.md

 ### Law of Demeter
 - Methods interact only with immediate collaborators, reducing dependencies and improving maintainability.
 - For example, `YADAConsoleApp` interacts with services rather than directly accessing model objects.
 ---

 ## Reflection

 ### Strongest Aspects
 1. **Extensibility**: The design supports adding new calorie calculation methods or food data sources with minimal changes.
 2. **Undo Functionality**: The command pattern enables robust undo operations, enhancing user experience.
+3. **Data Abstraction**: Separate classes for JSON data handling simplify integration of new data sources without modifying core components.
+4. **Interface-based Design**: Clear interfaces allow for multiple implementations of algorithms, following good object-oriented principles.
+5. **Single Responsibility Principle**: Each component has a clear, focused purpose with well-defined responsibilities.
+6. **Dependency Inversion**: Components depend on abstractions rather than concrete implementations, improving flexibility.
+7. **Testability**: The interface-driven architecture makes components easily mockable for unit testing.

 ### Weakest Aspects
 1. **Scalability**: The current in-memory storage approach may not scale well for large datasets.